tsleyson/clean_html/src/libretokindlehtml/plan.md

   is to give me room; the best solution might be to stick the stylesheet in the head, or it might be to link it in separately.)
 [I'll try two options: keeping the stylesheet separate, and sticking the whole thing in the head of the document.]

-- __mode__: Path to a Clojure file with cleanup functions for your generating program.
+- __mode__: Optional.
+Path to a Clojure file with cleanup functions for your generating program.
 I think I'll standardize on 'maid' as the name for cleanup functions.
 And if you have different cleanup functions for different templates or snippets they can be that template with -maid, like chapter-maid, paragraph-maid, etc. This is because I like maids.
 I bet Mahoro-san was programmed in Clojure.
 (Or Common Lisp, at least.
 With Vesper's technology, please don't tell me we couldn't do better than C.) The template-main function knows which ones to use with which templates and snippets.
 But since cleanup functions can be iffy, it's best to scrap as much of the original HTML as you can and just substitute what's necessary into templates or snippets.
 (I might also try using the snippet and template names as keywords in the mode namespace's metadata map, and use it as a lookup table for the correct cleanup function to use with a given snippet/template.)

 I wrote all that, but I think now it's easier to just specify some Clojure functions to do the transformations.
 It's user-extensible if you know Clojure.
 For now I'm the only